 WHO IS YOUR TRAINEE?

-Academic background / personnality
+Academic background / personality

 • Chosen among Japan's best students

-• Personal background: motivation and ability to adapt.
+• Personal background: motivation and ability to adapt;

 Your company chooses the trainee